amieecode/amieecode/README.md

 ## ✨ Fun Facts

+- I love tour and adventure.
 - As a kid, I wanted to be a Nurse.
-- I don't like watching anime.

 ## 📫 Contact